 The family court has the discretion to consider other factors not listed here.
 For example, if the custodial parent relocates to another state, and the non-custodial parent will have substantial costs in traveling and lodging to spend time with the children, then the family court may reduce the non-custodial parent’s child support payment.

-Modification of Child Support in South Carolina
+Can You Modify Child Support Payments in South Carolina?

 The family court has the power to modify child support at any time if a parent proves that there has been “a substantial change in circumstances” or “a substantial change in the financial ability of either party.”
 Overall, there are three factors the family court considers in deciding whether there has been a change in circumstances: